s-glass/reading-notes/201/class11.md

 **3. How is `srcset` more helpful for responsive images than CSS or JavaScript?**

 - It saves bandwidth.
-Since browsers preload images before the parser loads or interprets CSS and JS, it woulnd't make sense to preload a large image that then gets adjusted or replaced in the CSS/JS stages.
+Since browsers preload images before the parser loads or interprets CSS and JS, it wouldn't make sense to preload a large image that then gets adjusted or replaced in the CSS/JS stages.

 ------------------------------------